-Prediction 4 states that values and preferences for political processes are determinants of referendum choice.
+Hypothesis 3 seems to find more support in the data: those who placed themselves to the left of the political spectrum tended to support a proportional system.
+This result is however not robust to all specifications.
+In particular, we find that partisanship trumps ideology, as supporters of small right-wing parties overwhelmingly tended to support MMP.
+Hypothesis 4 states that values and preferences for political processes are determinants of referendum choice.
 Results show that, indeed, values and attitudes have an impact on electoral preferences over and above party preferences and socioeconomic characteristics.
 We use respondents attitudes towards immigration, the death penalty and homosexuals to measure values.
 We find that being more progressive made respondents more likely to support a proportional system.
-The effects are not trivial; someone who strongly supports progressive values was around 25 percentage points more likely to support MMP than someone who strongly supports conservative values.
+The effects are not trivial; someone who strongly supports progressive values was around 10 to 25 percentage points more likely to support MMP than someone who strongly supports conservative values (depending on the specification).